querkmachine/beeps.website/src/blog/2024-01-01-2023-the-year-in-review.md

 For various reasons—many of them passport related—it's been a long time since I last journeyed outside of the UK.
 I'm weighing up going on a short trip to somewhere in Europe or going bigger and returning to the US and/or Canada With the spectre of moving and expense of ConFuzzled, however, there's no guarantees I'll get that done in 2024.

-Let's see what the world has to offer.
+Ultimately, I guess I'll see what the world has to offer.